Launch Recite Me assistive technology myaccountMyAccount login image

 Where can I get more information?

-There is a prioritised service for the assessment and provision of any needs currently, as demands exceeds the available capacity of the service.
-All routine or anticipated future equipment and adaptation needs which are not time critical, requires to be met with some alternative self-managed provision being considered by you now, as this level of need and risk will not attract any direct provision.
+There is a prioritised service for the assessment and provision of any needs currently, as demands exceed the available capacity of the service.
+All routine or anticipated future equipment and adaptation needs that are not time-critical require to be met with some alternative self-managed provision being considered by you now, as this level of need and risk will not attract any direct provision.
 You can obtain support in a couple of ways.

-First you can complete our own self-assessment and get personalised advice by using our free AskSara online tool.
-This has been developed in partnership with Equipu and the Disabled Living Foundation.
+First, you can complete your self-assessment and get personalised advice using our free AskSara online tool.
+This has been developed in partnership with Equipu and Living Made Easy, formally the Disabled Living Foundation (DLF).
 The assessment will provide you with some of the specific recommendations to help you self-manage any initial needs and to source suitable providers of any recommended solutions.

-Secondly there are several retailers, suppliers and support organisations present on both the high street or online and contactable by phone.
-They can assist you to self-manage the provision of your own equipment and adaptation solutions.
-The details of some other support organisations and advice agencies that may help you is also available.
+Secondly there are several retailers, suppliers and support organisations present on both the high street and online and contactable by phone.
+They can assist you in self-managing the provision of your own equipment and adaptation solutions.
+The details of some other support organisations and advice agencies that may help you are also available.
 This can range from the Scottish Government or council services that can help you to secure any eligible disability or cost of living related benefits and some relevant organisations from our many third sector partners.

-Many of the simple barriers and risks at home can be removed using equipment or making adaptations.
-See the signposting and support information for some self- management advice.
+Many of the simple barriers and risks at home can be removed using equipment or adaptations.
+See the signposting and support information for some self-management advice.

-Following any assessment that is provided, any agreed needs with be advised with details of any direct and alternative provision being recommended along with likely timescales for provision.
+Following any assessment that is provided, any agreed needs will be advised with details of any direct and alternative provision being recommended along with likely timescales for provision.

 The Scottish Government has produced a useful guide for disabled people in private housing Care equipment and adapting your home.